johnsonchmatc/madisoncollege_php_webdevelopment/Units/week10/labs/lab8x1.md

 * Use the ```$_GET``` superglobal array to assign the form fields to PHP variables.
 Give the PHP variables names that differ from the form field names.

+* Output the variables on the page however you want

 * Note: Do not use an ```extract($_REQUEST)``` or ```extract($_GET)``` funtion call to create the PHP variables!